by Peter Barda, Executive Director, Australian Construction Industry Forum

-Demand Driven Forecasts are part of the ACIF Forecasts, a suite of industry predictions that provide the custom builders and construction industry and its clients with a ‘compass’ to the future, so they plan to survive and thrive changing market conditions.ACIF Forecasts include a 10-year outlook for work demand, labour requirements, major projects and the costs of building and construction which industrial builders will have to consider.
+Demand Driven Forecasts are part of the ACIF Forecasts, a suite of industry predictions that provide the custom builders and construction industry and its clients with a ‘compass’ to the future, so they plan to survive and thrive under changing market conditions.ACIF Forecasts include a 10-year outlook for work demand, labour requirements, major projects and the costs of building and construction which professional industrial builders will have to consider.

 For Victoria, the contrast between the capital city and regions will be keenly felt.
 Melbourne is set for a significant increase in the number of people aged 15 to 64, with stress on classrooms and hospital beds a likely result.
 Due to the past years of burgeoning home building, however, there will be an excess supply of housing.

 Ballarat, by contrast, will have demand for attached dwellings and houses, an early oversupply of classrooms and almost balanced demand for offices and industrial space.

 Geelong will experience almost no demand for work; all but two work types are expected to experience oversupply, and when there is demand it will be low-range.

 “These Forecasts rely upon the published building and construction plans of governments,” Barda said.
 “In some cases, the Demand Driven Forecasts highlight where plans have not been released – or possibly made – and the potential gaps if action isn’t taken.”